boozallen/sdp-libraries/libraries/npm/README.md

 ```

 This example shows the prod Application Environment overriding configs set in the library config.
-`npm_build.npm_install` is preserved as set in library config, since it is not overridden by the Application Environment.
+`npm_build.npm_install` is preserved as set in library config, since it isn't overridden by the Application Environment.

 ### Minimal Configuration Example